Automatic Generation of Product Concepts from Positive Examples, with an Application to Music Streaming: Related Work

 In terms of the approach, we rely on existing methods like rocchio \cite{bekker2020learning} for generating reliable negatives and decision trees \cite{quinlan1986induction} for building the binary classifier.
 There's a lot of existing research in PU learning community for generating reliable negatives like 1-dnf \cite{yu2004pebl}, PNLH \cite{fung2005text} and many more \cite{bekker2020learning}.
 These methods can also be explored for the reliable negative generation in our approach for concept query generation.
-Additionally, for binary classification, other rule based machine learning approaches like association rule mining \cite{kotsiantis2006association} can also be explored instead of decision trees.
-Another important part of our approach is to extract and use the decision rules from the decision trees.
+Additionally, for binary classification, other rule based approaches like association rule mining \cite{kotsiantis2006association} can be explored instead of decision trees.
+Another important part of our approach is extracting the decision rules from the decision trees.
 This approach has been used in many applications in the past for different purposes.
-Some examples include: using the extracted rules for road safety analysis in \cite{de2013extracting} and \cite{abellan2013analysis}, rule extraction for interpretability of neural networks in \cite{938448} and \cite{boz2002extracting}.
+Some examples include: using the extracted rules for road safety analysis in \cite{de2013extracting}, for interpretability of neural networks in \cite{938448}.

+This paper also relates to the field of constrained machine learning because the syntax of the final model to be used in the system is constrained in a logical form (the product concept is encoded using a logical query in the system).
+There are approaches that can learn machine learning models under similar syntactic constraints \cite{goyal2021sade}.
+In our work, however, we use decision trees to implicitly enforce such constraints and extract the model in the constrained form (product concept query) to be encoded in Tunify's system.